dfmorrison/mds/README.md

 With QuickLisp installed, load the file `multidimensional-scaling.lisp.`

 Then call the Lisp function `mds:scale`.
-This function takes one required argument, a list of lists of real numbers representing a square matrix, in row major order.
+This function takes one required argument, a list of lists of real numbers representing a matrix, in row major order.
 It also takes sseveral optional keyword arguments:

+* `precomputed`, a generalized Boolean, defaulting to true.
+If true the required matrix argument should be symmetrical, or at least close to.
+If it is not symmetrical it is forced into that form by replacing both elements of each of the  corresponding pairs of elements on opposite sides of the main diagonal by their means.
+This is sensible if the values are reasonably close, perhaps only differing because of round off errors.
+If they are radically different the results may make no sense.
+The values of the elements of this matrix should be ACT-R similarity values in the range [-1, 0].
+If, after any necessary averaging of pairs, they are outside this range then, after conversion of [0, 1] dissimilarities they are silently replaced by 0 or 1 as appropriate.
+If `precomputed` is false the require matrix argument instead of representing similarities represents actually points whose distances in Euclidean space are used for computing dissimilarities.

 * `:initializations`, if supplied should be a positive integer, which is the number of distinct runs with unique random states that are made, the best result being returned;
   it defaults to `4`